rmisra2003/Linkedin-Scrapper-/README.md

 Compound Score Range

+Logic

 Very Good

 Score ≥ 0.5

+enthusiastic, high praise

 Good

 0.05 ≤ Score < 0.5

+generally positive

 Neutral

 -0.05 < Score < 0.05

+factual or indifferent

 Bad

 -0.5 < Score ≤ -0.05

+critical, negative

 Worst

 Score ≤ -0.5

+hostile, very critical

+❓ Troubleshooting

+Q: The browser closes immediately.
+A: Ensure Google Chrome is installed.
+Also, try running pip install --upgrade webdriver-manager.

+Q: I get a CAPTCHA during login.
+A: Restart the script and choose Option 2 (Manual Login).
+Solve the CAPTCHA in the browser, then press Enter in the terminal to continue.

+Q: It says "NoSuchElementException".
+A: LinkedIn often changes their HTML structure (class names).
+This script tries to use generic tags, but if they push a major update, the selectors might need adjustment.

+🔮 Roadmap

+[ ] Add support for "Reposts" and "Articles".

+[ ] Add a graphical dashboard using Streamlit.

+[ ] Implement proxy support to avoid rate limiting.

+[ ] Add headless mode (run without opening a visible browser window).

 ⚠️ Disclaimer